mcculloughshelby/fandom-marketplace-2/README.md

 A full-stack Consumer-to-Consumer (C2C) web app for buying and selling fandom merchandise, built with **Next.js (App Router)** and **Neon Postgres** database.

 ---
+## Login

+Currently - it is hard coded to accept one of two logins.

+admin, test

+user1, test1

+---

 ## Features